Check your Google account settings

 open allWhat for: To keep your protection up to date.

-Chrome developers consistently add new features and fix vulnerabilities, so it is important to use the latest version of the app.
+Chrome developers consistently add new features and fix vulnerabilities, so it is important to always use the latest version of the app.
 Make sure you have automatic update installation enabled on your smartphone:

-- Open Play Store;
+- Open Google Play;

 - Tap your avatar in the right part of the search field;